egold555/PLU-CS330-Final/README.md

 Now you can delete all the files in the models folder except for the q4_0 model

 ## Results & Summary
+For my testing, I compared the products [317061072](https://homedepot.com/s/317061072) and [314600837](https://homedepot.com/s/314600837).
+I chose these two products because they are similier lawn mowers by the same manufacturer.
+This is a very real world example of what I was asked by customers as an assosiate to compare.

+I evaluated the speed and quality of the results for each model.
+Quality is subjective by how correct it was, and how useful I felt the results were.

+Each models settings are the defaults in the program.

 ### GPT 3.5 Turbo
 GPT 3.5 Turbo worked very well at this task.
 It was able to give very detailed answers, and was very good at staying on topic.